-Try to point employees towards reliable sources of information rather than relying on potentially unreliable (or positively unsafe) material on social media.
+Try to point employees towards reliable sources of information (such as the relevant States' websites and the advice from the NHS) rather than relying on potentially unreliable (or positively unsafe) material on social media.

 If you are going to ask employees to self-isolate or work from home, make sure that this is properly understood and appropriately resourced.
 Recording the instruction in writing is advisable as this avoids any confusion or misunderstanding over the terms of your instruction.